halayli/lthread/README.md

 ```

-### An incomplete web server that returns fibonacci(35) to illustrate some of lthread features.
+### An incomplete web server to illustrate some of lthread features

 In this example, the dummy http server will accept a connection, runs a relatively expensive fibonacci(35) in lthread_compute_begin() / lthred_compute_end() and replies back.